 These tools do not fully simulate all aspects of market interaction but make approximations to provide rapid determination of potential strategy performance.
 While these tools are frequently used for backtesting and execution, they are not suitable for strategies that approach intraday trading at higher frequencies.
 They are widely used within the professional quantitative trading industry to get the “first draft” for all strategy ideas before going for a rigorous backtest in a more realistic environment.

-In event driven backtesting, the automated trading strategy is connected to a real-time market feed and a broker such that the system receives new market information will be sent to a system which triggers an event to generate a new trading signal.
+In event-driven backtesting, the automated trading strategy is connected to a real-time market feed and a broker such that the system receives new market information will be sent to a system which triggers an event to generate a new trading signal.
 These systems run in a continuous loop and can have sub-components such as historic data handler and brokerage simulator; allowing backtesting very similar to live execution.
-Only drawback is that these systems have a complicated design and are more prone to bugs.
+The only drawback is that these systems have a complicated design and are more prone to bugs.

 Choice of Programming Language

 It plays an important role while developing a backtesting platform.
 Different languages have different pros and cons which when weighed carefully as per needs can boost system’s performance to a great extent.
 We’ve briefly discussed some the most commonly used languages below:

 C++ : For ultimate execution speed, it offers the most flexibility for managing memory and optimising execution speed but can lead to subtle bugs and is difficult to learn.

 C# and Java: Perform automatic Garbage Collection which leads to performance overhead but more rapid development.
 Both are good choices for developing a backtester as they have native GUI capabilities, numerical analysis libraries and offer fast execution speed.